Dmkk01/Web-Software-Development-w-Deno/README.md

-# Web-Software-Development-w-Deno
+# Web Software Development with Deno
-Exercises from the Web Software Development.
+This repository contains the exercise materials from the Web Software Development at Aalto University